davekinkead/thesis/paper.coffee.md

 Not all instrumental accounts of democracy are epistemic however.
 Utilitarians justify democracy on the grounds that it promotes the greatest happiness.
 Majority voting maximizes the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae].
 But one needn't be a card carrying utilitarian to employ such an approach.  @rousseau argued that majority rule realises the general will of the people and this gives us reasons to obey, while social choice theorists hold that majority voting realises individual choice when collectively binding decisions must be made (@may1952).

-While these accounts of democracy are considerably different, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcome.
+While these accounts of democracy are considerably different, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcomes.
 It is not the contents of the outcome of a democratic process that matters per se, but rather how well this collective outcome matches the wants, preferences, or intent of individual participants.

-We can judge these content-relative outcomes by defining the fidelity of a democratic process as the likelihood that an individual's preference is the same as, or compatible, with the majority outcome.
+We can judge these content-relative outcomes by defining the fidelity of a democratic procedure as the likelihood that an individual's preference is the same as, or compatible, with the majority outcome.
 Formalising fidelity as individual-collective choice equivalence we get:

     Space::fidelity = () ->